CliMA/ClimaArtifacts/merra2_AOD/README.md

 `create_artifacts.jl` downloads the data using the [GES DISC Subsetter](https://disc.gsfc.nasa.gov/information/howto?title=How%20to%20use%20the%20Level%203%20and%204%20Subsetter%20and%20Regridder).
 This allows downloading cropped and regridded data, and selecting only specific variables.
-`download_urls.txt` contains a url for each month from 1980-01 to 2024-12, which requests regridding to the MERRA 1.25 grid using bilinear interpolation, and only the `TOTEXTTAU` and `TOTSCATAU` variables.
+`download_urls.txt` contains a url for each month from 1980-01 to 2024-12, which requests the column mass density, extinction AOT [550 nm], and Scattering AOT [550 nm] for black carbon, dust, organic carbon, sea salt, and SO4, along with total aerosol extinction AOT [550 nm] and Scattering AOT [550 nm].
+The urls also request regridding to the MERRA 1.25 grid using bilinear interpolation.

-This results in 12 * (2024 - 1980) = 540 data files, which total to 150 MB.
+This results in 12 * (2024 - 1980) = 540 data files.

-## Output File
+## Output Files

 ### File Size

+The full resolution artifact is 1.4 GB.
-The uncompressed artifact is 171 MB and the compressed artifact is 147 MB
+The uncompressed low resolution artifact is 162 MB, and the compressed low resolution artifact is 143 MB.

 ### Temporal Coverage